Why Do I Feel Nauseous After Drinking Water?

 1. Your Stomach Is Too Full

 We’ll start with the most obvious cause first.
-If your stomach is overly full, it’s going to cause some uncomfortable sensations.
+If your stomach is overly full, it will cause some uncomfortable sensations.
 While this explanation might seem like it’s too simple, it’s a very real possibility.
 This is particularly true if you’ve eaten a lot of carbohydrates, which absorb water.
 When you drink the water, the carbs in your stomach absorb the water, causing them to expand, reducing the room in your digestive system, and causing your nauseous feelings.

 2. Your Stomach Is Empty